What are you searching for?

-The Center for Social and Economic Behavior (C-SEB) runs various programs to create a productive research environment and to promote collaborations among scientists.
-This includes measures to foster scientific exchange, to fund research projects, to finance research stays, to advance the careers of junior scientists, and to improve gender equality and the reconciliation of family and working life.
+The Center for Social and Economic Behavior (C-SEB) runs programs to create a productive working environment and to promote collaborations among scientists.
+This includes measures to foster scientific exchange, to fund research endeavors, to support junior scientists, and to promote equal opportunities.

 Given the collaborative character of research in economics and psychology, scientific exchange is crucial.
 C-SEB organizes workshops and conferences to foster communication across disciplines and research units.

-C-SEB is strongly committed to promote gender equality in academia and offers its members various supportive measures.
+C-SEB is strongly committed to promoting equity in academia and offers a variety of support services to its members.

 Junior researcher promotion

-So far, C-SEB awarded funding to outstanding scientists in the fields of behavioral economics and social cognition research in a total of nine funding rounds.
-An overview of current and completed projects can be found here: http://c-seb.de/en/research/projects/.
-May 31st, 2020, was the application deadline for the current 10th funding round.
+So far, C-SEB has awarded funding to outstanding scientists in the fields of behavioral economics and social cognition research in a total of 16 funding rounds.
+An overview of current and completed projects can be found here: https://c-seb.de/en/research/projects/.
+The application deadline for the 16th funding round was April 30th, 2023.

 More information about the C-SEB funding lines is available on our webpage on research grants and other funding opportunities.